One Lucky Cowboy

 End of Excerpt

-One Lucky Cowboy is currently available in digital format only:
+One Lucky Cowboy is available in the following formats:

 ISBN: 978-1-962707-44-2